gjwgit/azcv/docs/README.md

 Azure Computer Vision API
 =========================

-Welcome to a demo of pre-built models for Computer Vision.
-This Azure Cognitive Service supports various operations related to Computer Vision.
+Welcome to a demo of pre-built models for Computer Vision available as Cognitive Services on Azure.
+Azure supports various operations related to Computer Vision and this package demonstrates them and provides command line tools for specific tasks, including tag, describe, landmark, ocr, and thumbnail.
-This MLHub package demonstrates the various services.
-Other MLHub packages exist for specific tasks like identifying the landmark in an image (azlandmark), recoginising words in an image (azocr) and generating thumbnails from images (azthumb).

 An Azure resource is required to access this service (and to run this command).
 See the README for details of a free subscription.
 If you have a subscription